 We’re showing you how to train clematis now for beautiful blooms by summer!
 If you train clematis right, it will reward you with lots of beautiful blooms!
 Isn’t that what we all want in the garden?

-Today I’m bringing back a popular post from last year, our Front Porch Privacy Screen, but showing you more detail of the process.
+Today I’m bringing back a popular post, our Front Porch Privacy Screen, but showing you more detail of the process.
 Continue reading

 Who doesn’t love a good throw down?
 Several year ago we had the opportunity to take part in the Ontario Science Centre (OSC) Muskoka chair challenge (or Adirondack chair as our neighbours to the south call it)!
 The objective: to create a unique Muskoka chair that would appeal to OSC visitors during the summer months.
 Continue reading